If you’re ready to buy a new kitchen knife, you might be wondering:

 |Shun Classic 7-inch vegetable cleaver||12 oz.|

-Butcher knives tend to be more expensive than cleavers, although some forged cleavers from brands like Zwilling and Wusthof can get pricey.
+Butcher knives are usually more expensive than cleavers, although some forged cleavers from brands like Zwilling and Wusthof can get pricey.

 Pricing depends on the size of a knife, brand, and collection.
 For example, Japanese-style vegetable cleavers (nakiri knife) with hammered finishes or Damascus patterns tend to be more expensive than more straightforward western-style meat cleavers.